Rari-Capital/rari-stable-pool-contracts/USAGE.md

 *Our SDK, soon to be released, will make programmatic deposits and withdrawals as easy as just one line of code.*

 1. User chooses to deposit one of our directly supported tokens (DAI, USDC, USDT, TUSD, BUSD, and sUSD), ETH, or one of the tokens listed by the 0x swap tokens API (see [documentation](https://0x.org/docs/api#get-swapv0tokens) and [endpoint](https://api.0x.org/swap/v0/tokens)) in an amount no greater than the balance of their Ethereum account.
-2. User ensures that their deposit will not cause their account balance to breach the limit.
+2. User ensures that their deposit will not cause their account balance to breach the USD-based limit.
     * To check an account's balance limit: `uint256 RariFundManager.getAccountBalanceLimit(address account)`
     * To check the default account balance limit: `uint256 RariFundManager.getDefaultAccountBalanceLimit()`
     * The default account balance limit is currently **$350 USD**, though this figure will be raised in the near future.